mitTheos/KLORTHEOS/README.md

 - I have tried to keep the overall design paradigm so all the good stuff is still there!!

-- I have very extensively refactored the PCB layout (3 days of intense work) to clean up the various little issues that were sparkled around the original design including :
+- I have very extensively refactored the PCB layout (3 days of intense work) to clean up the various little issues that were sprinkled around the original design including :

   Rerouting of 90% of the PCB.
 Healthier and more rational overall routing, at least that's my belief...